ChrstphrHll/npc_gen/students/Wenge Usunaar.md

   int: 11
   str: 15
   wis: 11
-track: Exploration
-trait: I'm well known for my work, and I want to make sure everyone appreciates it.
-  I'm always taken aback when people haven't heard of me.
-trait1: Supportive
-trait2: Opportunistic
 year: 8
+guild: Jettenia
+partyID: 80
 ---
 # Wenge Usunaar
 ---
 ### Description
 - 8th year Firbolg Monk in Jettenia
-- curly dark red hair that's pulled to the side and buzzed on the right, Gray eyes, and Pale Gray skin
+- curly dark red hair that's pulled to the side and buzzed on the right, Brown eyes, and Pale Gray skin
 - Is Supportive and Opportunistic, and has Greed as their ideal

 ### Organizations